Species-theoretic foundations of perturbative quantum field theory: Observables

 It follows from \cite[Lemma 2.15]{bar15} that the colimit (as in e.g. \cite[Remark 15.7]{aguiar2010monoidal}) of the species which is the image of this morphism is all the linear observables $\text{LinObs}$.
 The currying of this map is given by

 where

 If we restrict to bump functions $b\in \Gamma_{\text{cp}}(E^\ast)\otimes_{\bR} \bC$, also called `smearing functions', then one might call the linear map

-an observable-valued distribution, and this is sometimes referred to as `the (smeared) field', not to be confused with field configurations $\Phi\in \Gamma(E)$.
+an observable-valued distribution, and this is sometimes referred to as `the (smeared) field'.
 The field observable $\boldsymbol{\Phi}(x)$ is recovered by evaluating $\boldsymbol{\Phi}$ on the Dirac delta function $\delta_x$ localized at $x$.
-One views $b$ as the `smearing' of a Dirac delta function, hence `smearing functions' and `smeared field'.
+One views $b$ as the ``smearing'' of a Dirac delta function, hence smearing functions and smeared field.
+We extend the smeared field by defining the following morphism of species,